Integrating Research and Careers on the Phenotype

 Ethan is a PhD candidate in the Castorani Lab studying community and population ecology.
 His work focuses on the causes and consequences of synchrony in ecological systems, using environmental and species trait data to explain patterns in synchrony across space and among species.
 Ethan loves taking trips to the coast and mountains, including memorable trips to the Channel Islands, Culebra, Mt.
 Tallac, and Cabo Pulmo.
 In his free time he enjoys hiking, live music, and playing sports.

-Omina is a 3rd year student in the labs of Sarah Siegrist and Michelle Bland.
-Studying the effects of infection and immune activation on brain development in fruitflies.
-Like rainy days, taking silly pictures of my cat, and sewing (though not particularly good at).
+Omina is a 4th year student in the labs of Sarah Siegrist and Michelle Bland.
+She studies the effects of infection and immune activation on brain development using Drosophila melanogaster.
+Outside the lab, Omina is interested in forensics, getting out for kayaking or volleyball, and likes taking silly pictures of her cat and making stickers of them.

 Omina Nazarzoda